 We believe there is significant potential for us to leverage our experience and operational discipline with silicon nitride spinal implants and enter non-medical markets for technical ceramics.
 The excellent mechanical, electrical, and thermal properties of our silicon nitride make it ideal for highly demanding applications in aerospace, welding, and other industrial applications.
 Our AS9100D certification and ITAR registration for the silicon nitride factory have allowed us to obtain orders for aerospace components - initially prototype orders which have now become regular production orders.
+In January 2024 we announced that we entered into a 10-year, Long-Term Agreement (LTA) with a leading manufacturer of aerospace components and systems.
+Under the LTA, we will manufacture and supply key ceramic aircraft engine components which have been qualified through a rigorous evaluation process.
 Furthermore, there are few US-based manufacturers of silicon nitride which means there are limited options for those markets that require domestically produced material.